mkscrg/Mod10/Mod10.app/Contents/Resources/README.markdown

 Copyright 2011 Michael S. Craig
 MIT License, http://www.opensource.org/licenses/mit-license

-This is a simple solitaire card game called Mod10, written by me in December of 2009 and January of 2010 as a Winter Term project for Oberlin College.
-The full Xcode project is included in the project directory, while Mod10.app is a universal binary compiled for the Mac OS X 10.6 development target.
+This is the Xcode project for a simple solitaire card game called Mod10, written by me in December and January of 2010 as a Winter Term project for Oberlin College.

 ### The Game